Montanism: Ecstatic prophecy

-As the name "New Prophecy" implied, Montanism was a movement focused around prophecy, specifically the prophecies of the movement's founders which were believed to contain the Holy Spirit's revelation for the present age.
+Montanism, as suggested by the name "New Prophecy," was a movement centered on the prophecies of its founders, believed to convey the Holy Spirit's revelation for the current age.
 Prophecy itself was not controversial within 2nd-century Christian communities.
-However, the New Prophecy, as described by Eusebius of Caesarea, departed from Church tradition:
+However, the New Prophecy, as described by Eusebius of Caesarea, departed from nascent Christian tradition:

-According to opponents, the Montanist prophets did not speak as messengers of God, but believed they became fully possessed by God and spoke as God.
+According to opponents, the Montanist prophets did not speak as messengers of God; instead, they believed they became fully possessed by God and spoke as God.
 A prophetic utterance by Montanus described this possessed state: "Lo, the man is as a lyre, and I fly over him as a pick.
 The man sleepeth, while I watch."
-Thus, the Phrygians were seen as false prophets because they acted irrationally and were not in control of their senses.
+Thus, the Phrygians were seen as false prophets because they acted irrationally and did not control their senses.

-A criticism of Montanism was that its followers claimed their revelation received directly from the Holy Spirit could supersede the authority of Jesus or Paul the Apostle or anyone else.
-In some of his prophecies, Montanus apparently, and somewhat like the oracles of the Greco-Roman world, spoke in the first person as God: "I am the Father and the Son and the Holy Spirit."
+A criticism of Montanism was that its followers claimed their revelation, received directly from the Holy Spirit, could supersede the authority of Jesus, Paul the Apostle, or anyone else.
+In some of his prophecies, Montanus apparently—and somewhat like the oracles of the Greco-Roman world—spoke in the first person as God: "I am the Father and the Son and the Holy Spirit."

-Many early Christians understood this to be Montanus claiming himself to be God.
-However, scholars agree that these words of Montanus exemplify the general practice of religious prophets to speak as the passive mouthpieces of the divine, and to claim divine inspiration (similar to modern prophets stating "Thus saith the Lord").
-That practice occurred in Christian as well as in pagan circles with some degree of frequency.
+Early Christians likely interpreted Montanus as claiming to be God.
+However, scholars agree that he exemplified a common practice among religious prophets who spoke as mouthpieces of the divine, echoing phrases like "Thus saith the Lord."
+This practice was observed in both Christian and pagan contexts.